 LendingTree is compensated by companies on this site and this compensation may impact how and where offers appear on this site (such as the order).
 LendingTree does not include all lenders, savings products, or loan options available in the marketplace.

 Whether your goal is to get a lower interest rate or a lower monthly payment — or both — an auto refinance loan could help.
-Before you decide to refinance your car, however, there’s a lot to consider, including whether it’s the right move for you.
-To help you find out how to refinance a car loan, we’ve put together six steps you can follow to make your refinance a success.
+Refinancing a car loan could make it easier to work toward your other financial goals.
+However, it’s not the right move for every situation.
+Before you refinance your car loan, here’s how to tell if it’s the right move for you and, if so, steps to get the best deal.

 Lenders typically require certain documents in order to verify your identity, evaluate your creditworthiness and value your car.
 Here is an overview of some of the information and documents a lender might require for your auto refinance application.
 We’ve broken them up by category to make it easier to organize.

 - Personal information: You’ll likely have to show your driver’s license or upload a photo of it, in addition to providing your current address, phone number, Social Security number, annual income and your employer’s name and address.